Southern right whale: Description

 The proportion and numbers of molten-coloured individuals are notable in this species compared with the other species in the Northern Hemisphere.
 Some whales remain white even after growing up.

-Life span is not clear although whales seem to reach over 100 years old.
+The oldest living southern right whale was 70 years old.
+However, a 2024 study found that the median lifespan is around 73, with some individuals surviving to over 130.

 Behaviour

 Like other right whales, they are rather active on the water surface and curious towards human vessels.
 Southern rights appear to be more active and tend to interact with humans more than the other two northern species.
 One behaviour unique to the southern right whale, known as tail sailing, is that of using their elevated flukes to catch the wind, remaining in the same position for a considerable amount of time.
 It appears to be a form of play and is most commonly seen off the coast of Argentina and South Africa.
 Some other species such as humpback whales are also known to display.
 Right whales are often seen interacting with other cetaceans, especially humpback whales and dolphins.
 There have been records of southern rights and humpbacks thought to be involved in mating activities off Mozambique, and along Bahia, Brazil.

-On several occasions, calving mothers have been recorded to nurse non-offspring calves along with their own calves.
-Additionally, a female was seen to accompany a lone humpback whale calf although the actual relationship of this pair is unclear.
+A female southern right whale was spotted off the coast of Western Australia accompanying a lone humpback whale calf, although the actual relationship of this pair is unclear.

 Reproduction

 Southern right whales display strong maternal fidelity to their calving grounds.
 Calving females are known to return to calving grounds at 3-year intervals.
 The most commonly observed calving interval is 3 years, but intervals can range from 2 to 21 years.
 Calving takes place between June and November in calving grounds between 20 and 30° S.

 In Australia, southern right whales have shown a preference for calving grounds along coastlines with high wave energy, such as the Head of the Bight.
 Here, the sound of breaking waves may mask the sound of the whales' presence, and so protect infants and calving cows from predators such as killer whales.
 Deep waters alongside shallower calving grounds may serve as training grounds for calves to build up their stamina ahead of migration.

+The age of sexual maturity for southern right whales is between 3 and 6 years.
 Females give birth to their first calf when they are between eight and ten years old.
 A single calf is born after a gestation period of one year, about 1 short ton in weight and 4–6 m in length.
 The calf usually remains with its mother during the first year of its life, during which time it will double in length.
+A southern right whale with sex chromosome aneuploidy (XXY) has been reported.

-This species has been recognized to nurse unrelated orphans on occasions.
+Southern right whales have been observed nursing unrelated orphans on occasions.